 St Stephen’s Day Celebrations

-St. Stephen Day (also known as Boxing Day) is another important day during an Irish Christmas; it is the day after Christmas Day.
+St. Stephen Day (also known as Boxing Day) is another important day celebrating Christmas traditions; it is the day after Christmas Day.
 Most families will treat St. Stephen’s Day as day of rest with a visit to their local church and also celebrate with another large meal.
 St Stephen’s Day may also bring relations to the house hold to join in on the Christmas Celebrations.